Skip to main content

 This feature is available from the Pro plan and above.

-Intercom Articles app allows you to import articles and collections from Intercom to your Lokalise project and translate the content with ease.
-After the translations are ready, you can export them back to Intercom with just a couple of clicks.
+The Intercom Articles app lets you easily import articles and collections from Intercom into your Lokalise project for translation.
+Once the translations are complete, you can export them back to Intercom with just a couple of clicks.

 Known limitations